ibm-cloud-docs/containers/logging.md

 ## Analyzing {{site.data.keyword.containerlong_notm}} logs
 {: #cloud-logs}

 You can view your logs to view details on events that affect your cluster components.
-For example, in the event of a pod failure you can view your logs in the dashboard to see related error messages.
+For example, if a pod fails, you can view your logs in the dashboard to see related error messages.